Best Parental Control App in 2025 (Android & iPhone)

 mSpy is another of my top picks for the best apps to monitor a child’s phone.
 In fact, this app works only on iOS and Android, allowing you to monitor your child's phone activity closely.

-Advanced parental control features: In terms of advanced features, I was surprised to see that, unlike other parental controls, mSpy has a multimedia tracking option.
-Based on my and the research team’s investigation, you can check your children’s photos and videos.
+Why we picked it: But it seems like mSpy covers everything.
+Based on my and my research team’s investigation, you can check your children’s photos and videos.
 You can also screen record on their phones for real-time insight into their activities.
 Ultimately, there’s a keylogger feature that monitors their keystrokes and a keyword trigger, which alerts you if they search for some restricted terms or phrases.

 For a full examination of mSpy’s entire feature set, click over to our detailed review of mSpy parental controls.